 Since then, the epic quality of his work has attracted film directors, and his soundtrack to 2014’s The Theory Of Everything received an Academy Award nomination and a Golden Globe for Best Original Score.

-This month brings another Oscar nod as the 46-year-old’s sinister soundtrack for crime thriller Sicario competes in the original score category.
-Here, he talks about the five film scores that changed his life.
+This year, the 46-year-old is tipped for more awards with the sinister electronic music for crime thriller Sicario.
+Here, he lets loose on the five film scores that changed his life.

 Ennio Morricone: Gli occhi freddi della paura (Cold Eyes of Fear)